-As late as the 1970s, some 120 ocean disposal sites (including hazardous wastes) were operated by the U.S. Coast Guard until the Marine Protection, Research, and Sanctuaries Act of 1972 and the Ocean Dumping Ban Act of 1988 restricted ocean disposal.[6]
+As late as the 1970s, some 120 ocean disposal sites (including hazardous wastes) were operated by the U.S. Coast Guard until the Marine Protection, Research, and Sanctuaries Act of 1972 and the Ocean Dumping Ban Act of 1988 restricted ocean disposal [10].
 Similarly, the United States and seven other nations spent over \$100 million on research into ocean disposal of radioactive wastes before public and NGO opposition led Congress to cut funding to concentrate on geologic disposal.
-Incineration also suffered from adverse public and NGO attention arising from concerns over toxic byproducts.[7]
+Incineration also suffered from adverse public and NGO attention arising from concerns over toxic byproducts [11].
 Siting had become a substantial impediment to further penetration so that by the early 1990s all alternatives except deep-well injection were effectively banned.
 Yet even the costs of ordinary land disposal of solid waste have increased with increased regulatory oversight, greater community opposition to siting and lengthy permitting processes.

 While energy storage requires monitoring to avoid the economic and health problems associated with leaks, the benefits of storage include improved availability, greater security against price fluctuations and evening out demand.
-While alternatives exist in the sense that any other energy supply (or demand) option could offset the stored energy, few of these options have the temporal or security benefits.
+Alternatives do exist, in the sense that any other energy supply (or demand) option could offset the stored energy, but few of these options have the desired temporal or security benefits.

-By contrast, in the energy production cases, the benefits are primarily derived from price competition often abetted by regulations.
-Thus, thermal enhanced oil recovery (EOR) constitutes over half of the 12% of US production from EOR, but this figure will decline as EOR using CO_2 floods continues to grow with access to cheap CO_2 ; this option already constitutes a quarter of EOR production.
-Economic viability is intricately intertwined with regulation: enhanced oil recovery has been encouraged by Section 43 of the Internal Revenue Code and recent rapid growth in coalbed methane production (CBM) was, in part, the product of a tax credit under Section 29 of the Federal Windfalls Profits Act amounting to almost half the price of gas.[8]
+By contrast, in the energy production cases, the benefits are primarily derived from price competition, often abetted by regulations.
+Thus, thermal enhanced oil recovery (EOR) still constitutes over half of the 12% of US production from EOR, but this figure will decline as EOR using CO2 floods continues to grow with access to cheap CO2; this option already constitutes a quarter of EOR production.
+Economic viability is intricately intertwined with regulation: enhanced oil recovery has been encouraged by Section 43 of the Internal Revenue Code and recent rapid growth in coalbed methane production (CBM) was, in part, the product of a tax credit under Section 29 of the Federal Windfalls Profits Act amounting to almost half the price of gas [12].
+In addition, in many of the energy production cases, the local community derives significant benefits from the firm's operations in terms of employment and there is also a trust built on familiarity both of which increase the willingness to bear risks [13].

 Which analog is most relevant to the case of carbon storage is still unclear.
-Obviously, the economics will be heavily dependent on the relative attractiveness of alternatives including those considered more environmentally benign such as renewables, fuel switching, and conservation.
-Nevertheless, all these options are limited, especially for a more aggressive target and the remaining options, such as nuclear power, suffer from their own set of problems.
+Obviously, the economics will be heavily dependent on the relative attractiveness of greenhouse gas mitigation alternatives including those considered more environmentally benign such as renewables, fuel switching, and conservation.
+Nevertheless, all these options are limited over the short and medium term, especially for a more aggressive emissions abatement target, and the remaining options, such as nuclear power, suffer from their own set of problems.
 Carbon sequestration has always offered the hope of near-term economic benefits, the question then turns to whether the regulatory regime will be its undoing.